MicrosoftDocs/visualstudio-docs/docs/profiling/beginners-guide-to-cpu-sampling.md

  If **Sampling** does not give you the data that you need, other profiling tools collection methods provide different kinds of information that might be helpful to you.
 For more information about these other methods, see [How to: Choose collection methods](../profiling/how-to-choose-collection-methods.md).

 > [!TIP]
->  If you profile code that calls Windows functions, you should make sure that you have the most current .pdb files.
+>  If you profile code that calls Windows functions, you should make sure that you have the most current .*pdb* files.
 Without these files, your report views will list Windows function names that are cryptic and difficult to understand.
 For more information about how to make sure that you have the files you need, see [How to: Reference Windows symbol information](../profiling/how-to-reference-windows-symbol-information.md).

 ## Create and run a performance session
  To get the data that you need to analyze, you must first create a performance session and then run the session.
 The **Performance Wizard** lets you do both.

  If you are not profiling a Windows desktop app or ASP.NET app, you must use one of the other profiling tools.
-See [Profiling Tools](../profiling/profiling-tools.md).
+See [Profile tools](../profiling/profiling-tools.md).

 #### To create and run a performance session